-As we all now face a truly uncertain time.
-These personal philosophies have kept me honest and determined to succeed.
+As we all now face a truly uncertain time, these personal philosophies have kept me honest and determined to succeed.
 Knowing the challenges, I must take on whatever comes up with a clear head and always remember my goals.
-There will be no returning back on track, but only creating a path forward in this new world.
+There will be no returning on track, but only creating a path forward in this new world.
 My time at Northeastern has truly prepared me for my professional life.
-I know with the experiences I had, ranging from the many courses, projects, and lectures, I will be able to apply all of it to my work.
+I know with the experiences I had, ranging from the many courses, projects, and lectures, I will be able to apply all of them to my work.

 About the author: